-If you do elect do get your medication from other sources, we will write a prescription for you to take to your pharmacy of choice.
+If you do elect to get your medication from other sources, we will write a prescription for you to take to your pharmacy of choice.
 We do not interact directly with any internet pharmacies, rather we leave it up to owners to send in the prescription.
 We do not know where the drugs come from and do not want to be responsible for illegal or unethical medication being supplied to your pet.
 There is a small fee for prescriptions, as it takes time to calculate dosing, document information, and chart the prescription.

-It is important to have a doctor monitor your pet’s condition and the medications that they are on; therefore, regardless of where you get your medication, we recommend that we be involved in and aware of your pet’s medication protocol.
+It is important to have a doctor monitor your pet’s condition and the medications that they are on.
+Therefore, regardless of where you get your medication, we recommend that we be involved in and aware of your pet’s medication protocol.